websanco/liferay-learn/docs/dxp-cloud/latest/en/reference/platform-limitations.md

 * **Memory per Service Instance**: Services can have up to a possible 200 GB of RAM, and this is determined by your subscription plan.
 The default plan has 16 GB per service.

+* **Virtual CPUs per Service Instance**: Services can have up to a possible 32 vCPUs, and this is determined by your subscription plan.

 ## Liferay Service

 These limitations apply to the [Liferay service](../using-the-liferay-dxp-service/introduction-to-the-liferay-dxp-service.md) in each DXP Cloud environment:

-* **Remote Staging**: Remote Staging is not available with DXP Cloud.
+* **Remote Staging**: [Remote Staging](https://learn.liferay.com/dxp/7.x/en/site-building/publishing-tools/staging/configuring-remote-live-staging.html) is not available with DXP Cloud.
 Local Staging is still available and supported.

 * **Autoscaling**: When enabled, autoscaling may only add new instances up to a maximum of 10.